maxmakarovdev/android-unsplash-gallery-sample/README.md

 To launch the app:
 * Register as a developer in Unsplash and create a demo project https://unsplash.com/oauth/applications/new
-* Put a generated Access Key and Private Key to the `app/unsplash.keys` file:
+* Put a generated Access Key and Private Key to the `unsplash.keys` file in the root project directory:
    ```
    access_key="<your access key>"
    secret_key="<your secret key>"